 This programme requires a CRB check to be undertaken prior to admission onto the programme.
 The student is required to complete the CRB form and make the appropriate payment.
-Having a criminal record does not necessarily exclude a student from study at the University but their place on this programme in particular (that involves working with the general public) will depend upon the nature and circumstances of the crime committed.
+Having a criminal record does not necessarily exclude a student but their place on this programme in particular (that involves working with the general public) will depend upon the nature and circumstances of the crime committed.